th3Flow/visualCode---Latex-Workshop-/README.md

 # visualCode---Latex-Workshop-
 Instruction on how to use VSCode in order to use Latex (TeXLive)

+1. Add the extension LaTeX Workshop to VSCode
-1. Using keyboard shortcut (ctrl/cmd+,) to quick open Settings;
+2. Using keyboard shortcut (ctrl/cmd+,) to quick open Settings;
-2. Add the following .json code into the Settings:
+3. Add the following .json code into the Settings:

 {